Seller Feedback vs. Product Reviews: What’s the Difference?

 Understanding Amazon feedback vs. reviews will help you meet goals for your Amazon business.
 Both positive feedback and product reviews create a trustworthy reputation on Amazon — all while boosting sales, improving rank, and inspiring a great customer experience.

-Amazon uses seller feedback to measure merchants’ customer service & product reviews to compare the quality of similar products.
+TL;DR: Amazon uses seller feedback to measure merchants’ customer service & product reviews to compare the quality of similar products.
 To encourage customers to either to leave a review or give feedback, create a positive purchasing experience.

 Seller feedback and product reviews serve different purposes in building a brand on Amazon.
 When referencing these terms, make sure to include “seller” in front of feedback, and “product” in front of reviews.